biocypher/biochatter-paper/manuscript.md

 ChatGSE Next (https://github.com/biocypher/chatgse-next) is a modern web app with server-client architecture, based on the open-source template of ChatGPT-Next-Web (https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web).
 It is written in TypeScript using Flask (version 3.0.0) and Node.js and demonstrates the use of BioChatter in a modern web app, including full customisation and scalability and localisation in 18 languages.
 However, this comes at the cost of increased complexity and development time.
+To provide seamless integration of the BioChatter backend into existing frontend solutions, we provide the server implementation at https://github.com/biocypher/biochatter-server and as a Docker image in our Docker Hub organisation (https://hub.docker.com/orgs/biocypher).
-We invite all interested researchers to select the framework that best suits their needs, or use the BioChatter backend library in their existing solutions.
+We invite all interested researchers to select the framework that best suits their needs, or use the BioChatter server or library in their existing solutions.

 All packages are developed openly and according to modern standards of software development [@doi:10.1038/s41597-020-0486-7]; we use the permissive MIT licence to encourage downstream use and development.
 We include a code of conduct and contributor guidelines to offer accessibility and inclusivity to all that are interested in contributing to the framework.